flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/speedtape.md

 ### VFE NEXT

 It is displayed with an amber double bar (=) and shows the VFE corresponding to the next flap lever position.
 It appears when the aircraft altitude is below 15,000 feet or 20,000 feet depending upon the FAC standard.

+### Vr (Rotation Velocity)

+This is a blue dot on the right side of the speedtape.
+It displays the speed at which the aircraft can rotate.

+### V2

+This is a magenta triangle on the right side of the speedtape.
+It displays the V2 speed which has been inserted into the TAKE OFF PERF page of the MCDU.
+This is the speed the aircraft needs to maintain up to the acceleration altitude.

 ---